Amotivational syndrome: Cannabis amotivational syndrome

-Cannabis amotivational syndrome controversy

-There is directly conflicting evidence as to whether or not cannabis amotivational syndrome is real.
+Though several studies contain data in which heavy cannabis users have reported feeling a lack of motivation, it has also been acknowledged that other variables such as comorbid drug use and baselines for low motivation may not be examined.
 A 2024 study found that cannabis had no effect on motivation.
 Participants in this study demonstrated "the same willingness to exert effort on tasks while high as when they were not".
 Cannabis use did however led to "decreased self-regulation, making users more impulsive and less orderly", which could be mistaken for amotivational syndrome.